The pie crust recipe your body asked for

 (Maybe that’s why I was overweight in the fourth grade and could only fit in stretch pants because my tummy was so much bigger than my legs.)

-My long pie history has taught me what a good pie crust should be like.
-Unfortunately, the lessons have come at the expense of my arteries.
+My long pie history has taught me what a good pie crust should be.
+Unfortunately, the lessons have come at the expense of my health!
 That’s why I eat my a-f pie now.
 The majority of the fat in the crust comes from ground flax seeds and your choice of nuts or seeds, making it a little friendlier on the arteries than all those pies I ate as a kid.
+Healthy fats are key.

 This is a vegan, allergy-friendly, whole foods based pie crust that holds together really well.
 Six dates lightly sweeten it, but you could add a few more if you promise me it won’t bug your blood sugar.
 The teff flour adds a rich sweetness that will swoon your Pennsylvania Dutch grandmother into using this Ethiopian grain in her German recipes.